ScottESanDiego/virtwold/README.md

 Upon receipt of a (probable) WOL packet, the daemon extracts the first MAC address (WOL packets are supposed to repeat the target machine MAC a few times).

-With a MAC address in-hand, the program then connects to the local `libvirt` daemon via `/var/run/libvirt/libvirt-sock`, and gets an XML formatted list of every Virtual Machine configured (yuck).
-An XML query to list all of the MAC addresses in the configured VMs, and compares that with the MAC from the WOL packet.
-If a match is found, and the VM isn't already running, the daemon asks `libvirtd` to start the associated VM.
+With a MAC address in-hand, the program then connects to a `libvirtd` daemon via , supplied libvirt URI and gets an XML formatted list of every Virtual Machine configured (yuck), and iterates through all interfaces getting the MAC address.
+That MAC is then compared with the MAC from the WOL packet.
+If a match is found, the `libvirtd` daemon is asked to start the associated VM.

 ## Usage
-Usage is pretty staightforward, as the command only needs one argument: the name of the network interface to listen on.
+Usage is pretty staightforward, as the command needs two arguments:
+1. The name of the network interface to listen on.
 Specify this with the `--interface` flag (e.g., `--interface enp44s0`).
+2. The URI to the `libvirtd` to be used.
+Specify this with the `--libvirturi` flag (e.g., `qemu+tcp:///system`).

 The daemon will keep running until killed with a SIGINT (`^c`).